 Liz Barry | Co-Founder & Co-Director

 Co-founder of TreeKIT and director of urban environment at Public Laboratory for Open Technology and Science, Liz Barry develops geographic tools and civic science methods for collaborative cities.
-Her background is in urban landscape design and management, and she teaches at Columbia University, Parsons the New School for Design, and Pratt Institute.
-Previously, she worked at Skidmore, Owings and Merrill planning international new cities and campuses, at Durham Inner-city Gardeners (DIG) coordinating youth urban agriculture enterprise, and has travelled around the country catalyzing interaction among strangers with a “Talk To Me” sign – a project that received international press including the New York Times, AP, CNN, Oprah and NPR’s This American Life.
+She holds an undergraduate degree in landscape architecture from NCSU, and a MSA+UD from Columbia University.
+She teaches at Columbia University and Parsons the New School for Design.
+Previously, she worked at Skidmore, Owings and Merrill planning international new cities and campuses, at Durham Inner-city Gardeners (DIG) coordinating youth urban agriculture enterprise, and travelled around the country catalyzing interaction among strangers with a “Talk To Me” sign – a project that received international press including the New York Times, AP, CNN, Oprah and NPR’s This American Life.
 She likes to play outside.

 Michael Cluer | Co-Director